Jump to content

 Annotated outlines are better, but still not enough to maximize your win probability

 An annotated outline is better than just an outline for proposal writing.
-It contains additional guidance.
+It provides additional guidance.
 The quality of an annotated outline depends a lot on how much structure you have for creating it.
 If the annotations are whatever you think of in the moment, then the quality will not be the best you are capable of, no matter how much skill or experience you have.

 If you follow a checklist for the kinds of annotations you have and if your checklist is thorough, you will provide better guidance to your proposal writers.
 Unfortunately, annotated outlines are rarely used this diligently.
 And it is even more rare that an annotated outline is used as a set of specifications to guide later proposal reviews.
+In practice, annotated outlines function more like reminders than as a blueprint for how to write the winning proposal.

 Content Plans enable you to gather everything you need to figure out how to win in writing before you start writing